panta82/disk-read-experiment/article.md

 While parallelism might work great for network calls, not every IO operation is born equal.
 Disk operations, like in this case, will naturally want to be synchronous, as disk's head can only physically be at one position over the platter.
 This limitation seems to apply even to the current generation of SSD-s, although it [might be lifted](https://qr.ae/pN2XIL) for the newer NVMe drives.
 So what's the point of parallelizing my code, if all my callbacks will get queued up in front of the disk anyway?

-Then again, maybe it makes sense to queue up as many operations as I can and let the OS schedule them in a smart way, instead of calling back into javascript code between each read and letting the disk sit idly in between.
+Then again, maybe it makes sense to queue up as many operations as I can, instead of calling back into javascript code between each read and letting the disk sit idly in the meantime.

 I didn't know which was better, and couldn't find any articles analyzing this.
 So I decided to do an experiment.